 1. Please ensure that your child's library books are returned to school each week.
 Our Learning Commons visits take place every Tuesday.

 2. An extra pair of socks and mittens tucked away in your child's backpack is a great idea in this winter weather.

 3. Please remember to sign your child's agenda each night.
 As well, keep up all the great work on the Home Learning Link.
 This is a great chance for you to see just how your child is doing and provides you with a great opportunity to improve, edit, and discuss the work together.
 Please remind your child to do only their best work and to maintain the standards set at school.

-6. Rosary Making Workshop for Grade Three students on Monday March 4th.
-A letter outlining specific details was sent home on Friday, February 8th.
+6. Rosary Making Workshop for Grade Three students on Friday March 6th.
+A letter outlining specific details will be sent home on Tuesday, February 18th.